mistic100/Nixie-Clock/README.md

 - Various datasheets

 _A note on the LED controller part :_
 I used an IR controller which I had laying around.
 It is a common anode controller where the LED I bought are common cathode, this is why my design contains a section to convert the common anode control to a common cathode.
-There are also three resistors on the controller output which need to be removed, and instead use a resistor for each LED.
 This section is not described in the parts list.

+## Flaws

+### Minutes and hours set
+Unlike the other designs, I wired the hours and minutes set buttons between VCC and the CLK input of the third and fifth CD4017.
+This does not always work because the CLK is already in up state half of the time (connected to the CARRY-OUT pin of the previous counter).
+A simple solution is to wire the switchs between CLK of the first counter (after D17) to Q8 (128Hz) and Q4 (2048Hz) outputs of the CD4060, making the clock advance faster.

+### LED controller output
+There are three resistors on the controller output which need to be removed, and instead use a resistor for each LED.

 ## Sources